GisungSim/GisungSim.github.io/research-experiment.md

 As such, whenever I encounter a problem, I tackle it methodically, constantly reminding myself, "I'm on the right track!"
 I firmly believe that persistence and determination will overcome any obstacle, as long as I continue to persevere and never give up.

-Afterwards, I keep going to further optimization of squeezing.
-I optimized the squeezing by enhancing phase-matching conditions; improved detection efficiency by modifying the detecter with new photodetectors of higher quantum quantum efficiency (85% to 92%); minimized optical loss by filtering pump scattering by polarization, blocking other unwanted optical components, and fine-tuning the cell and setup alignment.
+Afterwards, I keep going to further optimize the squeezing.
+I achieved it by further optimizing the phase-matching conditions; improving detection efficiency by modifying the detector with new photodetectors that have higher quantum efficiency (increased from 85% to 92%); minimizing optical loss by further filtering out pump scattering, blocking other unwanted signals, and fine-tuning the alignment of the setup.

 <figure style="width: 55%" class="align-center">
   <img src="/assets/images/squeezing-12.png" alt="">